MikaelElkiaer/jekyll-now/_posts/2019-08-11-dotnet-docker-service.md

 Once that it is set up, all that needs to be done is use it - either via the globally available `Log.Logger` or by injecting the `ILogger` via a DI framework.

 ### Example
-A log entry created as such:
+A log entry is created as such:
 ```csharp
 logger.Information("Log event at {StartUtc:o}", DateTime.UtcNow)
 ```
-Will be outputted as:
+and will be outputted as:
 ```
 2019-08-11 20:14:49 INF Log event at 2019-08-11T18:14:49.8269445Z
 ```